Frequently Asked Questions

 1.)
 We are offering you the service of organizing and supervising your shipment FOR FREE.
 If we give you a quote for shipping, this quote is the exact amount the shipping company charges to us without any money being added by us.
 We are NOT charging for programming the shipment or any activities related to the pick up at our plant, with exemption of the costs related to heat treatment and sterilization of wooden pallets.
 For information related to this, please read further below in the chapter related to wooden pallets.

 2.)
-For air freight and smaller orders we are working with DHL and UPS, globally recognized professional shipping companies that provide you with the safety of professional shipment handling.
+For air freight and smaller orders we are working with DHL, globally recognized professional shipping companies that provide you with the safety of professional shipment handling.

-3.)
-For ocean shipping we are working with a local shipping agency, which has experience with our type of goods and so far has provided us with the best service that we could find in the market.
+4.)
+For ocean shipping we are working with a local shipping agency, which has experience with our type of goods and has provided us with the best service we could find in the market.

 How much is shipping per kilo